mechyai/RL-BCA/README.md

 **CAUTION**:
 - EMS data (and actuation) can be updated <ins>for each calling point</ins> (and actuation function) assigned within a single timestep.
 You likely want to avoid this and manually only implement one state update `state_update=True` per timestep.
 Otherwise, you will screw up zone timestep increments (with current software design) and may accidentally be collecting data and actuating multiple times per timestep.
 - Make sure your hourly timestep matches that of your EnergyPlus .idf model

+### Future Planned Functionality:
+- EmsPy improvements
+  - more automatic user oversight to verify that user's have not violated logical errors in calling points, callback functions, and/or EMS updates
+  - verify that given model timestep matches the .idf file, OR have it overwrite the model if not (say using openstudio somehow)
+  - assist users in understanding actuator input ranges
+  - further detailed documentation
+- Data Dashboard class to automatically compile E+ performance and RL learning data into subplots via Matplotlib
+- Openstudio wrapper class to assist in simple modifications of the .idf/.osm that impact simulation experiments (timesteps, start-end dates, etc.)

 ### References:
 - *(in progress)*